davaya/ocsf-im/README.md

 of the data used to communicate that meaning.
 It thus provides the basis for defining "agnostic": two data instances (byte sequences) are equivalent if they correspond to the same information instance (value of a program variable).

+The information content of an instance can be no greater than the smallest data instance for which lossless round-trip conversion is possible.
+For example, an IPv4 address is 17 bytes of data in JSON string format ("192.168.101.213"), but can be converted to 4 byte RFC 791 format and back without loss.
+The information content of an IPv4 address can therefore be no greater than 4 bytes (32 bits), and the information model defines the IPv4 address type as a 4 byte value.

 **Serialization**: converting an information instance into a data instance in a specific data format.